 To check out departures dates and availability, just click the BOOK NOW button on this page

-Travel in air-conditioned mini coach with a max 18 passengers, all meals, entrance fees and activities including learn to surf and swim with tuna, 2 nights’ bush camping (no facilities), 1 night farm stay accommodation and other nights on camp grounds with showers, toilets and an Aussie country pub experience, all camping equipment (sleeping bag hire $35), all national park entry and camping fees.
+Travel in air-conditioned mini coach with a max 18 passengers, all meals, entrance fees and activities including learn to surf and swim with tuna, 2 nights’ bush camping (no facilities), 1 night farm stay accommodation and other nights on camp grounds with showers, toilets and an Aussie country pub experience, camping equipment (except sleeping bag), all national park entry and camping fees.

 Optional Experiences (at own expense):